Welcome to CITS2002 in 2021

 and are encouraged to participate in part (of any, or all) of

-the online laboratory sessions each week.
+the online-only laboratory sessions each week.

-students will be able to gain assistance from laboratory demonstrators.
+at which students will be able to gain assistance from laboratory demonstrators.

 - Participation is not compulsory

-in any of our weekly activities
+in any weekly CITS2002 activity

 (even attendance at the final exam is optional).